Frequently Asked Questions

 Can I place a deposit and choose a specific package later?

 Yes!
 We ask for final payment at least 21 days prior to your event date so you have up to that date to let us know which package you would like.
 Dates are not normally double booked so we can be sure to have plenty of time to focus on your event.

 Is there a cost for booth delivery, setup, and take down?

 Absolutely not.
 All packages include these services without any additional cost.
 Our time for doing these services is pre-factored in to each package price.

 Do I get a copy of all the photos taken?

 Sure!
-We'll provide our background stands.
+We'll provide our background stands if needed.
 Contact us for specific dimensions needed for any backdrop your provide.
 We can also order a custom backdrop.
-Check out our custom backdrop list on the website.
+Check out our custom backdrop list on our website.

 Do you require a meal at our reception?